-The Image View and Time Series features of the Image Service portal have different purposes.
-Image View aggregates images from the best satellite providers, so that what you see in the viewfinder is the most recent and highest quality image available.
-Time Series provides you with historic satellite images of a defined area of interest, taken at specific dates and times.
-The Time Series is currently in beta.
+There are various features of the Bird.i Portal.
+Images seen here are aggregated from the world’s leading satellite providers, so that what you see in the image finder is the most recent and highest quality image available for that location.
+Our Timeline feature (on the left) provides you with historic satellite images of a defined area of interest, taken at specific dates and times.

 1. How to login

-Once you have created your account you will have full access to Bird.i’s Image Service portal.
-You can access the portal using the ‘sign in’ button in the top right-hand corner of the homepage (https://www.hibirdi.com) which will take you directly to the portal login page.
-You can also access the portal login directly at https://login.hibirdi.com.
+Once you have created your account you will have full access to Bird.i’s Portal.
+You can access the portal using the ‘sign in’ button in the top right-hand corner of the homepage (https://www.hibirdi.com) which will take you directly to the Portal login page.
+You can also access the Portal login directly at https://login.hibirdi.com.

 3.2 How to search for images